Nonlinear transport of tracer particles immersed in a strongly sheared dilute gas with inelastic collisions: Introduction

-Due to the aforementioned difficulties, alternative approaches are commonly used in kinetic theory to obtain exact results.
+Due to the aforementioned difficulties when the hard sphere kernel is employed, alternative approaches are commonly used in kinetic theory to obtain exact results.
 One possibility is to maintain the intricate mathematical structure of the Boltzmann collision operator while assuming a different interaction model: the so-called inelastic Maxwell model (IMM).
 To the best of our knowledge, this interaction model was introduced independently in Refs.\ \cite{BK00} and \cite{BCG00} at the beginning of the 21st century.
-The main reason for introducing IMM was to analyze in a clean way the overpopulation associated with the high energy tails of the distribution function in the homogeneous cooling state (HCS) \cite{BCG00,EB02b,EB02a,BMP02,KB02,KB02a,EB02c,BC02,BK03,BC03,BCT03,ETB06,BTE07}.
+The main reason for introducing IMM was to analyze in a clean way the overpopulation associated with the high energy tails of the distribution function in the homogeneous cooling state (namely, a homogeneous state with a temperature decaying in time) \cite{BCG00,EB02b,EB02a,BMP02,KB02,KB02a,EB02c,BC02,BK03,BC03,BCT03,ETB06,BTE07}.
+As with the conventional Maxwell molecules \cite{E81}, the collision rate for IMM is independent of the relative velocity of the colliding spheres.
+This contrasts with the IHS model, in which the collision rate is proportional to the relative velocity.
+The main advantage of using IMM instead of IHS is that a collisional moment of degree $k$ can be expressed in terms of velocity moments of degree $k$ or smaller than $k$, without knowing the velocity distribution function.
+This property allows one to obtain the exact forms of the Navier-Stokes transport coefficients \cite{S03}, as well as the rheological properties of sheared granular gases \cite{G03bis}.